RaasAhsan/rex/rex-runtime/README.md

 # rex-runtime

-This module defines a program that is capable of parsing and interpreting a JavaScript program.
+This module defines library runtime types that must be included on the classpath when executing a compiled JavaScript program on the JVM.

-Features (TODO):
-- JIT compiler that dynamically compiles JavaScript to Java bytecode at runtime